richarddevers/openapydantic/README.md

 ### Api loader

-Openapydantic provide an openapi specification (a.k.a "swagger file" in version 2.X) loader.
+Openapydantic provide an openapi specification (a.k.a "swagger file") loader.

 This loader returns a pydantic model so you can work with your specification like a common pydantic python object.

-For each openapi specification version, a dedicated python class exist.
+For each openapi specification version, there's a dedicated python class.

 The loader can either automatically determine the class to provide...